SeregeiKroupen/SF/module_0/readme.md

-# Technical description of module-one projects.
+# Description of module-one projects.

 There are two projects in module one of DST course:
 1. Number guessing script || *"rundom_game.py"* and *"Real-Random.py"*